The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

 Too much of any protein source can be bad for you in excess.
 Eating too much protein, especially along with a poor overall diet, can damage your cells, impair your cognitive performance, and decrease your longevity.

-The problem is that when you consume too much protein, your body is put into a state of inflammation, which drastically increases the fat oxidation in your cells.
-This tips your body’s production of HNE into the red zone and overwhelms your cell’s detox pathways.
+Problems occur when you consume too much protein.
+With an excess of protein, your body is put into a state of inflammation, which drastically increases the fat oxidation in your cells.
+This tips your body’s production of HNE into the red zone and overwhelms your cells’ detox pathways.
 It’s double jeopardy when that protein is red meat from soy and corn-fed animals, which is inconveniently wrapped in extra omega-6 oils.
 Yuck.

 You can also absorb excess HNE from food.
 Almost all meat has some omega-6’s, and if you overcook it, you produce a ton of HNE toxins.
 These toxins are absorbed into your tissues and cause all of the problems listed above.
 In fact, for most people, overcooked meat is an even greater source of HNE than consuming too much protein.

 Yet again, this is a reason the Bulletproof Diet recommends carefully cooked meat prepared at lower temperatures.
-It’s also one reason most studies on meat consumption and health are woefully inadequate – they fail to consider how the meat is cooked.
+It’s also one reason most studies on meat consumption and health are woefully inadequate – they fail to consider how the meat is cooked, not to mention the quality of the meat.

 Malondialdehyde is very similar to HNE, in that it’s also produced from the oxidation of fats both inside and outside your cells.
 Like HNE, MDA damages your DNA and your mitochondria.
 Overcooking the fat in meat also produces MDA.

-When fats in meat and proteins are heated, the glycerol in the fat breaks down into acrolein.
+When you heat the fats in meat at high temperatures, the glycerol in the fat breaks down into acrolein.
 Acrolein is another major toxin that is so volatile; it can even irritate the ears, nose, and eyes on contact.
 It’s also a potent carcinogen and mutagen, which cause damage to your mitochondrial DNA.
 There is evidence that acrolein is one of the most carcinogenic compounds in cigarettes.
 We use it industrially at 10 parts per million to kill weeds and algae.

-Glyoxal is a form of advanced glycation end product, but it also comes from .
+Glyoxal is a form of advanced glycation end product that comes from cooking protein and bad ftas at high temperatures..
 Glyoxal is another potent carcinogen that interrupts cellular signaling and damages your mitochondria.
 It’s often found in overcooked meat and oils and is easily absorbed from your food.

 Can toxins in meat damage your performance?

 These toxins deplete your body of glutathione, which can place another stressor on your liver, and makes this cycle even worse.
-Glutathione depletion also decreases your cognitive performance, as glutathione is needed to shield your brain from inflammatory agents and other toxins.
+Glutathione depletion also decreases your cognitive performance, as you need glutathione to shield your brain from inflammatory agents and other toxins.

 These are some of the reasons I recommend breathing exercises and supplemental glutathione.